Children at risk of poverty or social exclusion

 - ISCED 7 — Master’s or equivalent level

 - ISCED 8 — Doctoral or equivalent level

 EU average: EU aggregates are computed as the population-weighted averages of national indicators.

 EU-SILC (EU Statistics on income and living conditions) is the reference source for statistics and indicators on income and living conditions.
-It is regulated under the Framework Regulation 1177/2003.
+It is regulated under the Framework Regulation (EC) No 1177/2003.

 - People at risk of poverty or social exclusion (Europe 2020 strategy) (ilc_pe)